locnnil/workshop/docs/README.rst

 Workshop
 ========

-**Workshop is a tool that fractions development environment prerequisites into manageable pieces**.
+**A tool for defining and managing complex development environments**.

-**Define your environment in simple YAML**.
+**Define your prerequisites and dependencies in simple YAML**.
-Workshop consumes the definition to create a contained workshop, installs the dependencies as a set of SDKs and attaches custom actions for run-time control.
+Workshop consumes the definition to create a contained workshop, installs the components as a set of SDKs and attaches custom actions for run-time control.
 IDEs such as Visual Studio Code or JupyterLab can discover workshops and use them in day-to-day operations, tidying up your system and streamlining your work.

-**Untangle the know-how woven into your project**.
+**Focus on your project, not your setup**.
-An environment that could take hours to set up can now be launched with a single command.
+An environment that could take hours to configure can now be launched with a single command.
 Workshop improves cross-platform issue reproduction, preserves context in discussions or reviews and confines bold experiments to transparent sandboxes.

-**Mitigate the complexity of your setup**.
+**For those who build and maintain complex, error-prone workspaces**.
 AI/ML, robotics, IoT, EdTech and similar domains typically use less-than-trivial project layouts that depend on multiple Linux distributions or images,